Getting to know the Great Barrier Reef

 Regardless of where you choose to stay, you can rest assured that underwater wonders await on Australia’s truly amazing Great Barrier Reef.
 Elizabeth Hansen

-Clam, Beachfront Suite & Cod Hole: Photo courtesy of Lizard Island Resort Cover image: courtesy All other photography courtesy of ADAMS / HANSEN STOCK PHOTOS
+Giant Clam: Photo courtesy Dr. Anne Hoggett, Australia Museum, Lizard Island Research Station Beachfront Suite & Cod Hole: Photography courtesy of Lizard Island Resort Header image: Courtesy All other photography courtesy of ADAMS / HANSEN STOCK PHOTOS